codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 Alias Filter
 ------------

-You specify an alias defined in **app/Config/Filters.php** for the filter value:
+You specify an alias :ref:`defined in app/Config/Filters.php <filters-aliases>` for the filter value:

 .. literalinclude:: routing/034.php